 The cold-climate air-source heat pump is the highest-impact green HVAC technology of the current decade because it is the technology that finally lets a fossil furnace get retired in most of the country.
 The Mitsubishi H2i Hyper-Heat line delivers full rated capacity at -15 degrees Fahrenheit and continuous heating down to -22, with 23 SEER2 cooling and 12 HSPF2 heating.
 The Bosch IDS Ultra hits 10 HSPF2 with reliable operation down to -13 and often comes in several thousand dollars below the Mitsubishi at comparable efficiency.
 Carrier's Infinity 24 Greenspeed Intelligence runs 23 SEER2 and 10.5 HSPF2 with the same -13 operating floor.

-The IRA's 25C credit covers up to $2,000 per year for qualifying heat pump installs, and state and utility rebates on top can stack to $1,000 to $10,000 in effective price reduction.
-The math on replacing an aging gas furnace with a cold-climate heat pump now pencils out inside a 7-to-10-year payback in most U.S. markets and is faster in high-electric-cost-spread regions.
+The federal 25C credit that once covered up to $2,000 per year for qualifying heat pump installs expired at the end of 2025, so the offset now comes from state and utility rebates, which in some markets still stack to $1,000 to $10,000 in effective price reduction.
+Even without the federal credit, the math on replacing an aging gas furnace with a cold-climate heat pump still pencils out inside a 7-to-10-year payback in many U.S. markets and is faster in high-electric-cost-spread regions where strong utility rebates apply.
 For a typical 2,000 square foot home, a single cold-climate heat pump install removes roughly 4 to 7 tons of CO2 per year compared to the gas furnace it replaces.
 That single decision moves more carbon than the other four technologies on this list combined, which is why it sits at #1.

 What Got Cut From the List